openshift/enhancements/enhancements/network/ovn-secondary-networks.md

   overlay network with which it conflicts should be listed, or, when the network features external connectivity, it should be indicated if it conflicts with the service or node CIDRs.

-#### External connectivity considerations
-When an overlay network with external connectivity is requested, the traffic will be directly dumped onto the host's underlay via a localnet port.

 #### Network-attachment-definition provisioning
 A removed `Network-Attachment-definition` with present attachment will